rokiman33/nextjs-fastfood-totem/INFO.md

-# Fast Food Ordering Totem
+# Multi-Store Self-Service Kiosk

 ## 📌 Project Objective
-This project aims to create an application similar to a self-service kiosk for ordering food at fast food restaurants.
-The system allows customers to choose between placing an order for takeout or dining in, with an intuitive and easy-to-understand interface.
-Additionally, the system enables the registration of new restaurants, allowing each one to configure its own products and menus dynamically.
+This project aims to create an application similar to a self-service kiosk for ordering food, clothing, and safety items.
+The system now supports multiple store types, allowing customers to choose between placing an order for takeout or dining in through an intuitive interface.
+Additionally, each store can configure its own products and menus dynamically.

 ## 🔍 Project Phases